 I wrote my doctoral dissertation under Manjul Bhargava at Princeton University on a way of generalizing certain aspects of Galois theory to non-separable ring extensions, and then spent three years as a postdoc at the Leiden University in the Netherlands.
-My current research focuses on discriminant algebras (ways of converting arbitrary rank-n algebras into rank-2 algebras) and electrical networks (i.e. edge-weighted graphs) and their application to algebraic geometry.
+My current research focuses on discriminant algebras (ways of converting arbitrary rank-n algebras into rank-2 algebras) and the operadic structure of gluing together small networks into bigger networks.

 Here’s a timeline of the highlights of my mathematical activity since my PhD:

 (Last updated May 2018.)

 - May 2018: “A principle for converting Lindström-type lemmas to Stembridge-type theorems, with applications to walks, groves, and alternating flows” (arxiv) submitted for publication.

 - May 2018: “Isomorphisms of Discriminant Algebras” (arxiv) with Alberto Gioia, updated and submitted for publication.

 - Dec.
 2017: “Néron Models and the Height Jump Divisor” (arxiv) with David Holmes and Robin de Jong, published in Transactions of the American Mathematical Society.

 - July 2017: “Projective modules of locally constant finite rank are finitely generated” (pdf), a letter to Hendrik Lenstra.

 - July 2017: “Galois closure data for extensions of rings” (arxiv) published in Transformation Groups.